gtalarico/flask-vuejs-template/README.md

 * Sample Vue [Filters](https://vuejs.org/v2/guide/filters.html)
 * Heroku Configuration with one-click deployment + Gunicorn

+#### Old Template

+This template was updated on 2018-08-28 to use a flatter folder structure, as well as to use yarn instead of npm.
+You can now run `yarn serve` as well as other yarn commands from the template root directory.
+The old template will continue to live in the [npm-template branch](https://github.com/gtalarico/flask-vuejs-template/tree/npm-template)

 #### Alternatives

 If this setup is not what you are looking for, you might want look at other similar projects:

 * [oleg-agapov/flask-vue-spa](https://github.com/oleg-agapov/flask-vue-spa)